Born ~2007 (birthday celebrated July 20)

 Betsy proved to be a very protective mother to Nutmeg and stand-in mother for Honey’s calf Meredith when Honey was unable to nurse Meredith due to a bad case of mastitis.
 Nutmeg was the first calf that Betsy had been allowed to raise, and we are thrilled to be able to watch this special family continue to grow at Chimpanzee Sanctuary Northwest.

 We are so glad to have had the opportunity to adopt Betsy when Farm Sanctuary’s Northern California shelter closed.
 Most of the cattle were moved to their Watkins Glen, NY shelter, but we were lucky enough to be able to adopt Betsy, her son Nutmeg, and their two friends.
-All of the cattle will be loved by staff and volunteers here, and they will help firewise the property by grazing down the grass.
+All of the cattle are beloved by staff, and they help firewise the property by grazing down the grass!